Did you severely crack or chip your tooth? Are you looking for a natural-looking option with a dental crown?

 How should I care for my dental crown?

-Your dental crown will not require any additional care once it is cemented to your tooth.
+Your tooth crown will not require any additional care once it is permanently on your tooth.
 Maintaining a good oral hygiene routine will help increase the longevity of your dental crown.
 Additionally, you should see your dentist once every six months for standard preventative care.
-You should brush and floss your dental crown just as you would your natural tooth.
+You should brush and floss your tooth crown just as you would your natural tooth.

 How long will my dental crown last?

 With good oral hygiene habits, your dental crown can last many years.
-Typically, dental crowns last 15 years; however, they can last upwards of 25 years depending on your dental health.
-By scheduling regular preventative maintenance appointments with your dentist, you should be able to get many years of wear our of your dental crown.
+Typically, they last 15 years.
+However, they can last upwards of 25 years, depending on your dental health.
+By scheduling regular preventative maintenance appointments with your dentist, you should be able to get many years of wear out of your dental crown.